Everything you need to know about onboarding with Robin

-To support your efforts in reopening the office, we collected the most common implementation questions so your team can move forward with confidence.
+To support your efforts in reopening the office, we collected the most common onboarding questions so your team can move forward with confidence.

 Jumpstart your workplace project and see how our physical distancing desk tool can help bring your team back safely.
 Schedule a demo today.

-Take a look at how the implementation and onboarding process work with our Customer Experience team.
+Take a look at how the onboarding process works with our Customer Experience team.

-1. How long does it take to implement Robin?
+1. How long does it take to set up Robin?

-Typically you can expect to be up and running between four and six weeks, but you can start setting up immediately.
-For both Premier and Pro accounts, the process is predictable and you’re supported through every step with your dedicated customer success manager (CSM).
+Typically you can expect to be up and running within two to four weeks, but you can start setting up immediately.
+For both Premier and Pro accounts, the process is predictable and you’re supported through every step by a member of our Customer Experience (CX) team.
 With the current influx of offices reopening, this time can vary.

-What to expect: Start with a kick off call to go over priorities and what the rest of the rollout will look like.
+What to expect: Start with a Partnership Kickoff call to go over priorities and what the rest of the rollout will look like.
 You can expect to cover everything from your company’s goals, problems you’re facing today, strategies to implement, and the metrics you need more visibility into.

-That’s also when you send us your existing office map that we’ll convert into a Robin floor plan you can then customize with meeting rooms, desk layouts, and points of interest.
+That’s also when we use the office map you've sent to your AE to convert it into a Robin floor plan.
+You can then customize the plan with meeting rooms, desk layouts, and points of interest.
 From there, we work with you to “build” your workplace.
 This includes things like setting up displays, configuring admin settings, and controlling how people access and use the platform.

 One thing we pride ourselves on is acting as a resource for change management.
 Onboarding your company is a team sport and we have the resources to help make it a smooth process.
-We know workplace change is an ongoing effort and things are bound to change once we re-familiarize ourselves with the “new” office — your dedicated CSM is there for the ride.
+We know workplace change is an ongoing effort and things are bound to change once we re-familiarize ourselves with the “new” office -- your dedicated CX Rep is there for the ride.

-2. What type of support can I expect during implementation?
+2. What type of support can I expect during onboarding?

-Expect to be supported throughout implementation, onboarding, change management, and beyond.
-After you’re fully set up, our CSM and support team are available anytime you need them.
+Expect to be supported throughout onboarding, change management, and beyond.
+After you’re fully set up, your CX Rep and our support team are available anytime you need them.

-You’ll kick things off with a conversation with a CSM to learn more about your goals and provide best practices for getting started.
-With guidance from the Customer Success team, you can feel confident checking all of the boxes on your list to launch Robin in your office.
+You’ll kick things off with a conversation with a CX Rep to learn more about your goals and provide best practices for getting started.
+With guidance from the Customer Experience team, you can feel confident checking all of the boxes on your list to launch Robin in your office.

-For Premier plans, you’ll have a dedicated CSM to guide you through onboarding and stick with you throughout your tenure.
-Together, you’ll create an implementation plan along with a target launch date.
-With hands-on onboarding and training for your team, you’ll get all of the help and best practices you need to get off to a great start.
+For Premier plans, you’ll have a dedicated CX Rep to guide you through onboarding and stick with you throughout your tenure.
+Together, you’ll create a plan along with a target launch date.
+With guided onboarding and training for your team, you’ll get all of the help and best practices you need to get off to a great start.

-Disclaimer: Dedicated CSM’s are available on our Pro and Premier plans.
+Disclaimer: Dedicated CX Reps are available on our Pro and Premier plans.
 That’s not to say our Basic plans don’t come with 24/7 support and lots of documentation to get started.
 In fact, here are some of our favorite guides for new customers:

 • Getting Started with Spaces